 NOTE: An elector may only sign petitions equal to the number of board members that will be elected in the school district.

-Subsequently, the November 2018 election will have three 6-year open seats and with the November 2020 election, the transition to 6-years terms of office will be complete with the last two 4-year seats transitioning to 6-year terms.
+With the November 2020 election, the transition to 6-years terms of office will be complete with the last two 4-year seats transitioning to 6-year terms.

 A petition sheet can not be circulated by more than one person.

 A person who circulates nominating petitions for a school board election must be registered to vote in Michigan.
 The circulator must complete and date the certificate at the bottom of the petition after gathering the last signature he or she intends to collect on the petition.
 Signatures on a petition sheet that are dated after the date on the circulator's certificate are invalid.

 A petition sheet can not be circulated in, nor signed by, electors residing in more than one township or city.
 Only those electors residing in the township or city identified in the petition heading are eligible to sign that petition sheet.

 All signatures on a petition sheet must be affixed in a face-to-face exchange with the petition circulator.
 A circulator isn't permitted to leave a petition unattended.

 For further information, forms, and the number to the Eaton County Clerk's Office, please click the Candidate Information link on the right side of this page under Important Links.